 Figure 2 Growth in Turnover as index of current prices in BIN area excl Russia, 2008 =100).
 Northern Norway continues to outperform others in the BIN area in turnover growth reaching 231 percent since 2008.
 Strong driving forces from aquaculture, construction and manufacturing based on green electric energy has been persistent for nearly 10 years creating this very strong growth.
 Second strongest growth is found in Northern Finland, where financial crises hit severly in 2008 and 9, now showing good progress reaching 169 percent since 2008, and stronger than North Sweden reaching 160 percent and significantly better than North Russia with a challenging Rubel situation resulting in negativ growth after 2011.
 For most BIN regions, we see stronger turnover growth than at respective country level.
+Values for 2017 are predicted.
+Source Odin database and Rus Stat.

-Turnover distribution in the BIN area, percentage of total BIN area per main industy
+Turnover distribution in the BIN area, percentage of total BIN area per main industy excl.
+Russia.